 The best speakeasies in Austin require a little planning to visit.
 The good news is your effort will be rewarded with fantastic and creative cocktails from some of the city's best bartenders, served in intimate spaces throughout downtown and East Austin.

-Whether you're going out with friends, on a date, or just looking for the best places to grab a drink, these speakeasies and secret bars are worth your time.
+The following list is based on my personal experience since moving to the city in 2016.
+Whether going out with friends, on a date or looking for the best places to grab a drink, these speakeasies and secret bars are worth your time.

 3 Best Speakeasies in Austin